Patriots of Russia: History

+The founding congress of Patriots of Russia was held on 20 April 2005.
+As new political party legislation in Russia made it difficult to start a new party, the creation was formalized as a name change of the officially registered Russian Party of Labour, which was led by Oleg Shein since is foundation in 2002.

 In 2006 Gennadiy Semigin and his new party “Patriots of Russia” joined the Rodina faction in the Duma.
 Following Rodina's merger with the Russian Party of Life and the Russian Pensioners' Party under the leadership of Sergey Mironov in October 2006 to form the A Just Russia party, “Patriots of Russia” declared its intention to run as a separate party in the 2007 elections.

 In 2008, the Party of Russia's Rebirth and Party of Peace and Unity teamed up with the party of Patriots of Russia In the 2016 State Duma elections, one of its candidates was Alexander Rutskoy, former Vice President of Russia.

 The Patriots of Russia announced that they would not run in the 2018 Russian presidential election and that the party would support current president Vladimir Putin for the elections.

 On 22 February 2021, the party united with the party For Truth, which subsequently merged into the A Just Russia party.